munday/sliding-menu/README.md

     SlidingMenuActivity(bool showTitleBar)

 The constructor is the only place to set the showTitleBar option because if it is set after the call to `onCreate()` it won't actually remove the title bar.
-__Note:__ if the title bar is set to show, it does not slide over.
-It just stays at the top, hence the default setting being to hide it.
+__Note:__ ~~if the title bar is set to show, it does not slide over.
+It just stays at the top, hence the default setting being to hide it.~~
+The titlebar now slides too!

 ### Functions